Consensys/doc.goquorum/docs/Reference/APIs/PermissioningAPIs.md

 ### `quorumPermission_connectionAllowed`

-This api checks if the given enode is permissioned to join network
+This api checks if the given enode is allowed to join network

 #### Parameters